fanniew506/toasty/README.md

 # Toasty

-A light-weight library to manage core DOM manipulation functionality, AJAX requests, and event handling.
-Implemented using the native DOM API to ensure cross-browser compatibility.
+A light-weight library to manage core DOM manipulation and traversal functionality, AJAX requests, and event handling.
+Implemented using the native DOM API.

 ## How To Use